pi0x73/pi0x73.github.io/_posts/2020-04-11-TRAVERXEC-HTB.md

 ---
 layout: single
 title: Traverxec - Hack The Box
-excerpt: "Sometimes you need a break from the hard boxes that take forever to pwn.
-Traverxec is an easy box that start with a custom vulnerable webserver with an unauthenticated RCE  that we exploit to land an initial shell.
-After pivoting to another user by finding his SSH private key and cracking it, we get root through the less pager invoked by journalctl running as root through sudo."
+excerpt: "Traverxec is an easy box from HackTheBox platform that starts with an easy RCE through an outdated nostromo service, We are able to get a backup of ssh set of keys and login as user.
+User can simply run a command as sudo which we can exploit through less pager."
 date: 2020-04-11
-classes: wide
-header:
-  teaser: /assets/images/traverxec-walkthrough/traverxec.png
-  teaser_home_page: true
 categories:
   - hackthebox
   - infosec